 Larry Stroud – Unlike any Other Coach

-Larry is unlike any other coach given he has been on the ‘other side of the desk’ as a partner in two international firms responsible for building his own book of business.
+Larry is unlike any other coach given he has been on the ‘other side of the desk’ as a partner in two firms responsible for building his own book of business.
 It is that background that quickly provides creditability and respect with those he coaches.

 Larry’s Approach to Coaching

 Larry does not take an ‘off-the-shelf’ or ‘cookie cutter’ approach.
 His coaching does not use a generic methodology adopted by many coaches who are part of a franchised or networked coaching group.